Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Discussion

 \begin{itemize}

 \item The brightness temperature of $T_{\mathrm{b}} = (3.0 \pm 0.8) \times 10^{8}$\,K at $1.7$\,GHz significantly exceeds $10^5$\,K, known as an upper limit for supernova remnants and He\,{\sc ii} regions in star-forming galaxies \citep{sfrTb}.
-Consequently, the radio emission we detected must be non-thermal and originate from physical processes associated to AGN-like (including TDEs) activity (see \citealp{2012MNRAS.426..588B} as an example how the estimated brightness temperatures help to characterize the radio emission of Seyfert galaxies).
+Consequently, the radio emission we detected must be non-thermal and originate from physical processes associated to AGN-like (including TDEs) activity (see \citealp{2012MNRAS.426..588B} as an example of how the estimated brightness temperatures help to characterize the radio emission of Seyfert galaxies).
 This way, we can also safely rule out thermal free-free emission from the accretion disk or the dusty torus \citep[e.g., the case of NGC 1068,][]{1997Natur.388..852G} as the origin of the detected radio emission.

 \item Advection-dominated accretion flows have also been proposed to explain the origin of the radio emission of low-luminosity AGN \citep[e.g., Seyfert galaxies,][]{1997ApJ...477..585M}.
-Assuming that accretion flows dominate the radio emission of AT2019aalc, following \cite{1998ApJ...499..198Y} we estimate an expected $5$\,GHz radio luminosity of $L_{5\textrm{GHz}}\approx 4 \times 10^{35}$\,erg s$^{-1}$, a magnitude of $3$ lower than the observed one, clearly indicating that these cannot explain the observed radio emission.
+Assuming that accretion flows dominate the radio emission of AT2019aalc, following \cite{1998ApJ...499..198Y} we estimate an expected $5$\,GHz radio luminosity of $L_{5\textrm{GHz}}\approx 4 \times 10^{35}$\,erg s$^{-1}$, $3$ orders of magnitude lower than the observed one, clearly indicating that these cannot explain the observed radio emission.

-\item Magnetized coronal winds originating from the AGN accretion disk could produce the non-thermal radio emission of AT2019aalc. \cite{2008MNRAS.390..847L} found a correlation of $\text{log}(L_{R}/L_{X}) \approx -5$ studying the Palomar–Green \citep[PG:][]{1986ApJS...61..305G} radio-quiet quasar sample (in good agreement with the correlation found for coronally active stars by \cite{1993ApJ...405L..63G}.
+\item Magnetized coronal winds originating from the AGN accretion disk could produce the non-thermal radio emission of AT2019aalc. \cite{2008MNRAS.390..847L} found a correlation of $\text{log}(L_{R}/L_{X}) \approx -5$ studying the Palomar–Green \citep[PG:][]{1986ApJS...61..305G} radio-quiet quasar sample (in good agreement with the correlation found for coronally active stars by \cite{1993ApJ...405L..63G}).
 Later, \cite{2015MNRAS.451..517B} came to the same conclusion using a sample of seven radio-quiet Seyfert galaxies.
-For our source, based on the mean ATCA C-band and the extrapolated \textit{Swift}/XRT $2-20$\,keV luminosities, we estimate a ratio of $\text{log}(L_{R}/L_{X}) \approx -2$ suggesting that magnetized coronal winds alone cannot fully explain the observed radio emission of AT2019aalc.
+For our source, based on the mean ATCA C-band and the extrapolated \textit{Swift}/XRT $2-20$\,keV luminosities, we estimate a ratio of $\text{log}(L_{R}/L_{X}) \approx -2$, suggesting that magnetized coronal winds alone cannot fully explain the observed radio emission of AT2019aalc.
 Moreover, coronal emission should be highly variable at radio wavelengths.